Skn0tt/datapact/paper/paper.md

 into two distinct groups:

 1. libraries and frameworks that are integrated into existing pipelines and workflows
-2. standalone services that directly connect to your datasources, often distributed as software-as-a-service
+2. standalone services that directly connect to datasources, often distributed as software-as-a-service

 Especially the second category has seen a recent increase in products being developed, mostly backed by venture capital.